mathjax/MathJax-docs/tex.rst

 meaning; ``processEscapes`` only affects the treatment of the *opening* math delimiter.)

+Note that as opposed to true LaTeX, MathJax processes environments when they are wrapped inside math delimiters.
+By defaut, MathJax will also render environments outside of delimiters; this can be controlled via the ``processEnvironments`` option in the :ref:`tex2jax configuration options <configure-tex2jax>`.

 See the ``config/default.js`` file, or the :ref:`tex2jax configuration options <configure-tex2jax>` page, for additional configuration parameters that you can specify for the `tex2jax` preprocessor,